DarkArtek/vamsys-discord-access-bot/README.md

 ## Need Help?
 This bot it's under MIT license.

 I am not affiliated with vAMSYS in any way.

-Originally created for ITA Airways Virtual and Volotea Virtual hosted on vAMSYS that simulates the real world operations of these Airlines.
+Originally created for ITA Airways Virtual and Volotea Virtual

+These 2 virtual airlines are hosted on vAMSYS that simulates the real world operations of these Airlines.

 For any assistance with configuring the bot, or any other queries at all, please contact [luca@ahd-creative.agency](mailto:luca@ahd-creative.agency).